Marine Corps 'mishap' off California coast leaves at least 1 dead, 8 missing: military

 FEW DOZEN US MARINES GET CORONAVIRUS ON JAPAN'S OKINAWA, OFFICIAL SAYS

-The Navy and Coast Guard were conducting a joint search-and-rescue operation for the missing service members who are all assigned to the 15th Marine Expeditionary Unit, which is headquartered at Camp Pendleton near San Diego.
+The Navy and Coast Guard are conducting a joint search-and-rescue operation for the missing service members who are all assigned to the 15th Marine Expeditionary Unit, headquartered at Camp Pendleton near San Diego.

 CLICK HERE TO GET THE FOX NEWS APP